Halstonberg

 Enforcement is most common in healthcare, tourism and hospitality management, financial services, real estate, and professional services.
 Litigation costs in Hawaii are moderate: $20,000 to $100,000 through preliminary injunction is a reasonable range.

-What Hawaii employees should know
+What should Hawaii employees know about non-competes?

-If you work for a technology business — one that derives a majority of its gross sales from software or information technology development — your non-compete and any non-solicitation clause are void under HRS §480-4.
+If you work for a technology business, one that derives a majority of its gross sales from software or information technology development, your non-compete and any non-solicitation clause are void under HRS §480-4.
 This protection applies regardless of your role at the technology business and covers both non-competes and non-solicitation provisions.

 If you're not a technology-business employee, the common-law reasonableness test governs.
 The employer must identify a genuine protectable interest, and the restriction must be reasonable in duration, geography, and scope.
 Hawaii courts will consider the hardship enforcement would impose on you, which is particularly significant given the state's island geography.